 The iRAP Methodology fact sheets answer many of the questions people have about the iRAP approach, covering topics such as crash types, Star Rating Score equations, model calibration and estimation of economic benefits and costs.
 The ‘iRAP Methodology’ fact sheets describe the Star Rating and Safer Roads Investment Plan methodologies, while the ‘iRAP Road Attribute Risk Factors’ fact sheets describe the risk factors used in the models.

-Please find the relevant information in the iRAP website https://www.irap.org/methodology/
+Please find the relevant information in the iRAP website at https://www.irap.org/methodology/ and on the RAP Infrastructure Safety Management Tools at https://irap.org/rap-tools/

 If you have any questions about the iRAP methodology that are not answered in the fact sheets, please contact us.
 We will be happy to answer your questions.